wamp-proto/wamp-proto/spec/advanced.md

 ### Ticket-based Authentication

-With *Ticket* based authentication, the client needs to present the server an authentication "ticket" - some magic value to authenticate itself to the server.
+With *Ticket-based authentication*, the client needs to present the server an authentication "ticket" - some magic value to authenticate itself to the server.

+This "ticket" could be a long-lived, pre-agreed secret (e.g. a user password) or a short-lived authentication token (like a Kerberos token).
+WAMP does not care or interpret the ticket presented by the client.

-> Caution: This is extremely simple, but security is limited.
+> Caution: This scheme is extremely simple and flexible, but the resulting security may be limited.
 E.g., the ticket value will be sent over the wire.
 If the transport WAMP is running over is not encrypted, a man-in-the-middle can sniff and possibly hijack the ticket.
 If the ticket value is reused, that might enable replay attacks.
 >

 A typical authentication begins with the client sending a `HELLO` message specifying the `ticket` method as (one of) the authentication methods: